ReferralCandy/woocommerce-referralcandy/README.md

 ## Configure

 1. Go to **WooCommerce > Settings > Integration > ReferralCandy**
-2. Fill-out your App ID and Secret Key.
+2. Fill-out your API Access ID, App ID, and Secret Key.
 You can get them from [ReferralCandy Admin Settings > Plugin tokens](https://my.referralcandy.com/settings))
+3. Select which order status will be sent to ReferralCandy.
+Default is orders that are marked as `completed`.
+4. Select which page the tracking code should be rendered for referral detection.
+Default is WooCommerce checkout page
-3. Click on **Save changes** and it's done!
+5. Click on **Save changes**
+6. Create a test order via admin / checkout flow, then update the status to the one selected at step 3
+7. Activate your ReferralCandy campaign!